pelkmanslab/CodingStyleExample/README.md

 An example of Matlab code, that demonstrates some topics covered in the presentation 'Pelkmans Matlab Coding Style'.

-The example providers code for generating letters, either addressed to a specific person (personal) or anonymous.
+The example programs generates text for a letter, either addressed to a specific person (personal) or anonymously.
 The text of each letter must be word-wrapped to 80 characters.

-Please note the following:

 ## Coding
 1. There's many multi-line matlab statements (the ... at the end!)